Mappings of finite distortion on metric surfaces: Abstract

 We investigate basic properties of \emph{mappings of finite distortion} $f:X \to \R^2$, where $X$ is any \emph{metric surface}, i.e., metric space homeomorphic to a planar domain with locally finite $2$-dimensional Hausdorff measure.
 We introduce \emph{lower gradients}, which complement the upper gradients of Heinonen and Koskela, to study the distortion of non-homeomorphic maps on metric spaces.

-We extend the Iwaniec-\v{S}ver\'ak theorem to metric surfaces: a non-constant $f:X \to \R^2$ with locally integrable distortion is continuous, open and discrete.
+We extend the Iwaniec-\v{S}ver\'ak theorem to metric surfaces: a non-constant $f:X \to \R^2$ with locally square integrable upper gradient and locally integrable distortion is continuous, open and discrete.
 We also extend the Hencl-Koskela theorem by showing that if $f$ is moreover injective then $f^{-1}$ is a Sobolev map.